Hire the Top 3% of Freelance Augmented Reality Developers

 Share

-How to Hire a Great Augmented Reality Developer
+How to Hire Augmented Reality Developers

-Considering that AR development can work by adding any combination of several forms of virtual elements to a real-world environment, you need to first define the category (or categories) that fit your project’s needs.
+Considering that AR development can work by adding any combination of several forms of virtual elements to a real-world environment, you need first to define the category (or categories) that fit your project’s needs.

 Marker-based Augmented Reality

 As the name suggests, marker-based AR technology uses markers that serve as key points in a scene to enhance an image of the real world.
-The markers are usually made of a black and white image represented in a QR/2D code.
+The markers are usually made of a black-and-white image represented in a QR/2D code.
 They are given to the application as input making it easier to detect them when acquiring camera frames.

 AR developer tasks in this particular field might include: